Firwanaa/CPU-Architecture-Final/README.md

 - Application -> user request

 - CPU only process information in RAM
-- 1945 - 1955 no operating system, no translation programs needed because we were using machine language to write programs
+- 1945 - 1955 no operating system, no translation programs needed because we were using machine language to write programs.
+- No Utility software: Because we were programming in machine language babe, compilers for noobs.

-- Monoprogramming: loads ONE instruction to CPU, have to SWAP each time need to process new instruction
+- Monogramming: loads ONE instruction to CPU, have to SWAP each time need to process new instruction
 - Multiprogramming: can have many processes at a time, CPU can SWITCH to a different instructions.

 - Batch processing: Group of similar jobs